 Four years ago, in the Recipe to Success Revisited, I wrote that Coca-Cola stopped potentially killing customers by removing cocaine from its recipe for the health of its consumers (and because they were forced to).
 Instead of just doing away with an ingredient that literally makes up half of its name, food scientists were able to extract the same flavor from coca leaves, but without all of the bang-bang, that propelled the 70s.
-They were able to deliberately achieve similar results to their original formula, but with different ingredients.
+They were able to achieve similar results to their original formula deliberately but with different ingredients.

 Maybe in ten million different universes (if you subscribe to the multiverse theory), an earthquake struck, and the ingredients to Coke just fell off the shelf together.
 And, in the proper ratios, it formed that magic elixir, teaching the world to sing in perfect harmony on 9 or 10 different continents.
 In this universe, however, it’s taken decades of proper planning, documentation, and thousands of man-hours to create an enduring success that can be replicated in various climates, altitudes, supply chains, and geographic locations around the globe.
 It’s not an accident.

-The most overlooked ingredient is one that can’t be replicated: the people who put everything in motion The same demographics and geography a business serves also dictates the availability of talent.
+The most overlooked ingredient is one that can’t be replicated: the people who put everything in motion.
+The same demographics and geography a business serves also dictates the availability of talent.
 How much vehicle information can be retained, what word tracks can be repeated verbatim, and the ability to make the most of the tools is a finite quantity bound by any given locale.
 The salespeople, and those bottom of the heap BD Agents that everyone sh*ts on, are responsible for bottling up the awesome and serving consistently.
-In my experience with designing lead scoring models, analyzing literally millions of Internet leads (more than 9 million to be a little more precise), a combination of 72 isolated variables seemed to consistently lead to the most predictable result, while also overcoming human resource deficiencies.
+In my experience with designing lead scoring models, analyzing literally millions of Internet leads (more than 9 million to be a little more precise), a combination of 72 isolated variables seemed to consistently lead to the most predictable result while also overcoming human resource deficiencies.
 If you can’t isolate those variables, good luck with planning sustained AND adaptable success.

 Just like anyone in automotive, I thought I was THE expert at my dealership.
 I was among the top producers, my sales efficiency metrics gapped everyone, and I felt invincible.
 Like everyone, I was given a rudimentary formula, but after all sorts of math and science, MY formula was airtight.
 Then, I went to another company, in a different city, in a different state, and quickly realized my formula was missing a few ingredients that weren’t available.
-When I felt like I perfected that formula, I tried it in another city and state, and needed to adapt to new ingredients again.
-With a lot more science, tinkering, technology, the input of other experts from around the world, ultimately trying it in a different hemisphere, that formula yielded the first direct OEM to consumer e-commerce sale.
+When I felt like I perfected that formula, I tried it in another city and state and needed to adapt to new elements again.
+With a lot more science, tinkering, technology, the input of other sales coaches and experts from around the world, ultimately trying it in a different hemisphere, that formula yielded the first direct OEM to consumer e-commerce sale.
 It was most certainly deliberate.
 Does it sound like all the resources you can bring to bear?
 Probably not.

-It’s hard to avoid unsolicited advice.
+It’s hard to avoid unsolicited selling skills advice.
 But, at least it’s free.
 As we head into the inter-pandemic conference scene, when it comes to committing money, we owe it to ourselves to consider if anyone’s success is a happy accident or if it was from rigorous planning.
-All should be able to gladly accept scrutiny, discuss the variables, and justify why their formulas continue to be successful.
+All should gladly accept scrutiny, discuss the variables, and justify why their formulas continue to be successful.
 If money is changing hands, they should certainly be able to adapt to the available ingredients, and still achieve a mostly predictable outcome.
 Otherwise, risk being a passenger in someone else’s accident.